How to introduce yourself at your new job – 4 easy tips

 Taking the time to plan out an appropriate, confident self-introduction can help to impress management, warm your new colleagues up and form lasting friendships.

 Here’s how to introduce yourself in a new job and some extra steps you can take to ensure an easy transition.

-1. Perfect an introduction speech about yourself before your first day
+1. Perfect a self-introduction speech before your first day

-Even if an introductory email has been sent to the company, having a great introduction speech under your belt can help to fend off first day nerves.
+Even if an introductory email has been sent to the company, having a great self-introduction speech under your belt can help to fend off first day nerves.